 Columbus’ goal was to discover an alternative sea route to Asia.
 The explorer lobbied all those years for funding so that he could become the first person to circumnavigate the world.
 It was that simple.

-Blighted the indigenous population
+He became the scourge of the indigenous population

-After setting foot on Hispaniola on October 12, 1492, Columbus and his men went from smiles and handshakes to chopping off the limbs of the indigenous people who refused to be slaves.
+After setting foot on Hispaniola on October 12, 1492, Columbus and his men went from smiles and handshakes to chopping off the limbs of the indigenous people who refused to be their slaves.
 That was how quickly things took a turn for the bad for the natives, particularly the Taino people who initially traded peacefully with Columbus and his men.

 Capitalizing on their inability to properly defend themselves, the explorer forced them into slavery, stating that “they were very well built…” and hence ideal to be his slaves.
 Throw in flogging, rape, wars, and executions, and then you have a full scale scourge that nearly made the Taino people extinct.
-It would not be out of place to describe Columbus as the Scourge of the “New World”.
+Therefore, it would not be out of place to describe Columbus as the Scourge of the “New World”.

 And say an indigenous person somehow managed to escape all the violence and horrors inspired by Columbus and his men, infectious diseases like smallpox was guaranteed to kill him or her as there was no immunity.